ciever/robot/README.md

 ## Running Tests

-   From terminal or command line, navigate to the project directory and use the following to run the tests for this project:
+   This command will execute the full spec suite using RSpec:

    ```
    bundle exec rspec
    ```

-   This command will execute the test suite using RSpec.